-5.x Process for Tenure
+5. x Process for Tenure

-5.x.a Management Structure for Tenure Approval
+5. x.a Management Structure for Tenure Approval

-The management structure for granting tenure at the University consists of the Academic Supervisor, RPT, Unit Manager, the UPT, the Provost, The President and the Board of Trustees.
-The process begins with review of the candidate's application by the Unit's RPT and proceeds successively through approval by UPT, Provost and President until Board of Trustees makes the final decision on the recommendations from the preceding levels.
+The management structure for granting tenure at the University consists of the Academic Supervisor, RPT, Unit Manager, the UPT Committee, the Provost, The President and the Board of Trustees.
+The process begins with a review of the candidate's application by the Unit's RPT Committee and proceeds successively through approval by the UPT Committee, the Provost and President until the Board of Trustees makes the final decision on the recommendations from the preceding levels.

-5.x.b.
+5. x.b.
 Tenure Procedures and Critical Dates

-- 5.x.b.1 The Provost will inform candidates in writing of their eligibility for tenure by September 1st.
-The candidate will submit a portfolio of relevant achievements to support his or her application for tenure to the appropriate Academic Supervisor and Unit Manager by October 1st. - 5.x.b.2.
-On receipt of the portfolios from eligible candidates, the Unit Manager will make them available to the Units' RPT for its review.
-The Academic Supervisor will attach a recommendation and forward the portfolio to the RPT by October 15th.
-The RPT will then forward the portfolio and their recommendation to the Unit Manager by December 1st.
-The Unit Manager will then append a recommendation on the tenure application and forward to the Provost's office by December 15th. - 5.x.b.3.
+5. x.b.1 The Provost will inform candidates in writing of their eligibility for tenure by September 1st.
+The candidate will submit a portfolio of relevant achievements to support his or her application for tenure to the appropriate Academic Supervisor and Unit Manager by October 1st.

+- 5. x.b.2.
+On receipt of the portfolios from eligible candidates, the Unit Manager will make them available to the Units' RPT Committee for its review.
+The Academic Supervisor will attach a recommendation and forward the portfolio to the RPT Committee by October 15th.
+The RPT Committee will then forward the portfolio and their recommendation to the Unit Manager by December 1st.
+The Unit Manager will then append a recommendation on the tenure application and forward to the Provost's Office by December 15th. - 5. x.b.3.
 The candidate will be allowed to review the portfolio and be offered an opportunity to append a written response which then becomes a part of the record.
-The Provost's Office, by January 10th, will notify the UPT that portfolios with recommendation are available for review.. - 5.x.b.4.
-The UPT will send recommendation s to the Provost by March 15th. - 5.x.b.5 On receipt of the UPT's recommendations, the Provost will review them and forward recommendations to the President by April15th. - 5.x.b.6.
-The President will review the recommendations from the Provost and the UPT and forward recommendations to the Board of Trustees through the Academic, Research & Student Affairs Committee by May 1st.
-Upon review by Board Committee tenure applications will be considered by the full Board at the June meeting. - 5.x.b.7.
+The Provost's Office, by January 10th, will notify the UPT Committee that portfolios with recommendation are available for review. - 5. x.b.4.
+The UPT Committee will send recommendations to the Provost by March 15th . - 5. x.b.5 On receipt of the UPT Committee's recommendations, the Provost will review them and forward the recommendations to the President by April15th. - 5. x.b.6.
+The President will review the recommendations from the Provost and the UPT Committee and forward the recommendations to the Board of Trustees through the Academic, Research & Student Affairs Committee (ARSA) by May 1st.
+Upon review by the ARSA Committee, tenure applications will be considered by the full Board at the June meeting. - 5. x.b.7.
 Failure to meet any of the preceding dates by the responsible party will not by itself negate the process for that particular year, individual or group of candidates.

-5.x.c.
+5. x.c.
 Other Procedures

-5.x.c.1.
+5. x.c.1.
 Other procedures affecting the tenure process are listed in Appendix----

-5.xi Composition of University Promotion and Tenure Committee

-The University Promotion and Tenure (UPT) Committee shall be comprised of one tenured faculty members from each Unit, elected at the level of the Unit by a secret mail ballot conducted by the Office of the Provost by Oct.
-31, after lists of those eligible to serve and those eligible to vote have been verified by the Faculty.
+5.xi Composition of University Promotion and Tenure Committee The University Promotion and Tenure (UPT) Committee shall be comprised of one tenured faculty members from each Unit, elected at the level of the Unit by a secret mail ballot conducted by the Office of the Provost by Oct.
+31st, after lists of those eligible to serve and those eligible to vote have been verified by the Faculty.
 Subsequently, two at-large members shall be elected by the faculty by the same process.
 Members will be elected by approval voting.
-All faculty members who are eligible for promotions and hold the rank of professor, associate professor, assistant professor, and have served at UVI for at least one (1) year comprise the Electorate for the UPT.
+All faculty members who are eligible for promotions and hold the rank of Professor, Associate Professor, Assistant Professor, and have served at UVI for at least one (1) year comprise the Electorate for the UPT Committee.